ntlinh16/elmerfs-eval/README.md

 ```
 Arguments:

-* `-k`: after finishing all the runs of the experiment, al provisioned nodes on Gris5000 will be kept alive so that you can connect to them, or if the experiment is interrupted in the middle, you can use these provisioned nodes to continue the experiments.
+* `-k`: after finishing all the runs of the experiment, all provisioned nodes on Gris5000 will be kept alive so that you can connect to them, or if the experiment is interrupted in the middle, you can use these provisioned nodes to continue the experiments.
 This mechanism saves time since you don't have to reserve and deploy nodes again.
 If you do not use `-k`, when the script is finished or interrupted, all your reserved nodes will be deleted.
 * `--monitoring`: the script will deploy [Grafana](https://grafana.com/) and [Prometheus](https://prometheus.io/) as an AntidoteDB monitoring system.
 If you use this option, please make sure that you provide the corresponding Kubernetes deployment files.
 You can connect to the url provided in the log to access the monitoring UI (i.e., `http://<kube_master_ip>:3000`).
 The default account credential is `admin/admin`.
 When login successfully, you can search for `Antidote` to access the pre-defined AntidoteDB dashboard.
 <p align="center">
     <br>